Remote job entry: RJE workstations

-Early RJE workstations were "dumb" (non-programmable) devices using byte-synchronous communications protocols such as IBM BISYNC or STR, or equivalents from other vendors.
+Early RJE workstations, sometimes known as remote batch terminals, were "dumb" (non-programmable) devices using byte-synchronous communications protocols such as IBM BISYNC or STR, or equivalents from other vendors.
 Later, programmable devices or small computers were used, and IBM developed a protocol called HASP multileaving for use with HASP, and later, e.g., ASP, JES2, JES3, RSCS.
 The IBM System/360 Model 20 and 1130, the Mohawk Data MDS 2400 and the UNIVAC 1004, were popular.
 Later still RJE workstations switched to bit-oriented full duplex protocols such as IBM Synchronous Data Link Control, HDLC, or X.25.
 The Internet Engineering Task Force has defined RFCs for internet remote job entry protocols, but they are now considered obsolete or legacy.

 The 200 USER Terminal is a remote batch terminal and protocol developed by the Control Data Corporation for their CDC 6000 series and CDC 3000 series mainframe computers in the 1960s.
 A 200 USER Terminal consisted of a low speed punched card reader, a line printer, and a CRT operators console.
 It typically communicated with a remote mainframe via synchronous modem.
 The software subsystem on the mainframe side was called Export-Import 200, and later, the Remote Batch Facility (RBF).
 Other remote batch terminals using the UT200 protocol included the CDC 731, 732, and 734.
 Software emulators for the UT200 protocol were also written for a number of minicomputer systems.